IBM/ibmi-oss-docs/java/tomcat/DEPLOYMENT.md

   <user username="admin" password="admin4ever" roles="admin-gui,manager-gui,manager-script,manager-status"/>
 ```

-# Step 7: Increase TomCat file upload size limit
+# Step 7: Increase TomCat file upload size limit (optional)
 TomCat, by default, only lets you upload files that are 50M or smaller.
-Some large .war files (including
+Some large .war files
-GitBucket) are larger than this, so it is good to increase this maximum.
+are larger than this, so it is sometimes good to increase this maximum.
 ```bash
 cd $TOMCAT/webapps/manager/WEB-INF
 nano web.xml